DoctorLai/SimilarString/README.md

-# SimilarString
+# Similar String Server
-Compute the score of similarity between two strings.
+A Simple Server to Compute the score of similarity between two strings.

 # Build
 `docker build -t mlserver .`